Network Performance Monitor Upgrade Guide (deprecated)

 After installing this product and version on your entire environment, check the product and version as done on your downloaded Upgrade Path PDF or list.
 If you have additional versions to install, repeat this step.

-When you upgrade to NPM 12 or later, you will use our improved standalone installer.
+When finished, use our improved standalone installer.
 To learn more about upgrading with the installer, see this article.

 This installer runs a series of tests against the current environment and products.

 Run the installer on your main poller.